-This is usually accomplished through content that is data-driven, closely aligned with the product/service you are offering such as client case studies or testimonials.
+This is usually accomplished through content that is data-driven, and closely aligned with the product/service you are offering such as client case studies or testimonials.

-Anything you can provide the customer that says you or your business solves the problem that was brought up in the middle of funnel stage.
+Anything you can provide the customer that says you or your business solves the problem that was brought up in the middle of the funnel stage.

-Using the two previous tip examples, let’s say you have a top of funnel blog titled “X Things to Look for in a Wedding Photographer.”
+Using the two previous tip examples, let’s say you have a top-of-funnel blog titled “X Things to Look for in a Wedding Photographer.”

-On that blog, you have a call-to-action pop up that is promoting a middle of funnel guide titled “Your Guide to the Perfect Wedding Day and the Common Pitfalls I’ve Helped Couples Avoid.”
+On that blog, you have a call-to-action pop-up that is promoting a middle-of-funnel guide titled “Your Guide to the Perfect Wedding Day and the Common Pitfalls I’ve Helped Couples Avoid.”

-Once a user downloads that and then you reach out to them, if you find out that they are looking for a wedding photographer and that they are in your area, you can send them a bottom of funnel piece of content.
+Once a user downloads that and then you reach out to them, if you find out that they are looking for a wedding photographer and that they are in your area, you can send them a bottom-of-funnel piece of content.

-This bottom of funnel content could be a sheet/page of testimonials from previous clients.
+This bottom-of-funnel content could be a sheet/page of testimonials from previous clients.

-Bottom of funnel/decision stage content should provide that last bit of information that that potential client would need before committing to booking you.
+Bottom-of-funnel/decision stage content should provide that last bit of information that that potential client would need before committing to booking you.

 It provides that last little “umph” to really seal the deal.